awsdocs/amazon-cloudwatch-user-guide/doc_source/gs_monitor_estimated_charges_with_cloudwatch.md

 After you enable billing alerts for the first time, it takes about 15 minutes before you can view billing data and set billing alarms\.

 **Requirements**
-+ You must be signed in as either an AWS account root user or an IAM user whose access to the Billing and Cost Management console has been activated\.
++ You must be signed in using account root user credentials or as an IAM user that has been given permission to view billing information\.
 + For consolidated billing accounts, billing data for each linked account can be found by logging in as the paying account\.
-You can view billing data for total estimated charges and estimated charges by service for each linked account as well as for the consolidated account\.
+You can view billing data for total estimated charges and estimated charges by service for each linked account, in addition to the consolidated account\.
++ In a consolidated billing account, member linked account metrics are captured only if the payer account enables the **Receive Billing Alerts** preference\.
+If you change which account is your master/payer account, you must enable the billing alerts in the new master/payer account\.
++ The account must not be part of the Amazon Partner Network \(APN\) because billing metrics are not published to CloudWatch for APN accounts\.
+For more information, see [AWS Partner Network](https://aws.amazon.com/partners/)\.

 **To enable monitoring of your estimated charges**